• Skip to primary navigation

 Adding fish sauce to the flour and other ingredients in the cup.
 Batter being poured over the shrimp and vegetables.

-(14)Scoop about ½ cup of the mixture, flatten it on a large spoon or turner, then slide it into the hot oil.
+Step 14: Spread about ½ cup of the mixture on a large spoon or turner, then slide it into the hot oil.
+Fry each side for about 2 minutes until golden brown.
+Drain them on paper towels.

 PRO TIP: To prevent greasy or soggy fritters, keep the oil hot.
 When the temperature drops too low, they absorb more oil.